 Colorectal cancer usually starts from polyps or other precancerous growths in the rectum or the colon (large intestine).
 The only way to find a polyp, precancerous growth, or colorectal cancer is to do a screening test or procedure.

-The benefits of screening are so great that doctors recommend most people start colorectal cancer screening by age 50.
-Some people who are at higher risk may need to start screening before age 50.
-And some organizations, such as the American Cancer Society, recommend screening begin no later than 45.
+The benefits of screening are so great that doctors recommend most people start colorectal cancer screening by age 45.
+Some people who are at higher risk may need to start screening before age 45.

 Your Colorectal Cancer Screening Choices